apache/dolphinscheduler/docs/docs/en/guide/upgrade.md

 #### The Worker Group has Been Enhanced in Version 1.3.2

-Workers in 1.3.1 can only belong to one worker group, but after version 1.3.2 worker support more than one worker group.
+Workers in 1.3.1 can only belong to one worker group, but after version 1.3.2 and before version 2.0.0 worker support more than one worker group.

 ```sh
 workers="ds1:service1,ds1:service2"
 ```

+#### Recovery UI Create Worker Group after Version 2.0.0

+After version 2.0.0, include itself, we are recovery function create worker group from web UI.